 I moved with my parents to the Virgin Islands from Guyana.
-I met friends who were involved in boating and I fell in love with the blue water and the white sand.
-In Guyana, the beaches were all brown near the ocean and the water was muddy.
-So to live in a place with these beautiful, clear water and white sand beaches, it was just a sight to behold.
+I met friends who were involved in boating, and I fell in love with the blue water and the white sand.
+In Guyana, the beaches were all brown near the ocean, and the water was muddy.
+So to live in a place with these beautiful, clear water and white sand beaches was just a sight to behold.

 I fell in love with boating because we would go out [sailing] on the weekends.
-We would also go out racing and I just loved it.
+We would also go out racing, and I just loved it.
 I continued to learn more about it working for Tortola Yacht Charters.
-What was striking is when you met people at the shows, the stories that they told, and the level of satisfaction that they had on a charter vacation, was very fulfilling to me.
+What was striking is when I met people at the shows, the stories that they told and the level of satisfaction that they had on a charter vacation were very fulfilling to me.

-Sailing and listening to the sound of the water and the breeze while falling asleep, it was just wonderful.
-I began to share this experience with friends that had never been sailing before.
+Sailing and listening to the sound of the water and the breeze while falling asleep, it was just incredible.
+I began to share this experience with friends who had never been sailing.
 Some went on to get their captain’s license, others continued to sail.
 It created a lifelong memory for most of them.

-Our last vacation we went on was a charter in Greece and a friend of ours commented on the fact that her husband was sleeping so well.
-She said “This is good.
-He is beginning to relax,” and that’s invaluable to know that you can help in organizing that type of vacation for someone.
+Our last vacation we went on was a charter in Greece, and a friend of ours commented on the fact that her husband was sleeping so well.
+She said, “This is good.
+He is beginning to relax,” and that’s invaluable to know that you can help organize that type of vacation for someone.